Trump orders strict new refugee screening, citing terrorists | The Japan Times

 In an interview with CBN News, Trump said persecuted Christians would be given priority in applying for refugee status.
 “We are going to help them,” Trump said.
 “They’ve been horribly treated.”

-Civil liberties groups and many counterterror experts condemned the measures, declaring it inhumane to lump the victims of conflict in with the extremists who threaten them.
+Civil liberties groups and many counterterrorism experts condemned the measures, declaring it inhumane to lump the victims of conflict in with the extremists who threaten them.

 ” ‘Extreme vetting’ is just a euphemism for discriminating against Muslims,” said Anthony Romero, executive director of the American Civil Liberties Union.

-Romero argued that, by choosing countries with Muslim majorities for tougher treatment, Trump’s order breaches the U.S. Constitution’s ban on religious discrimination.
+Romero argued that by choosing countries with Muslim majorities for tougher treatment, Trump’s order breaches the U.S. Constitution’s ban on religious discrimination.

 Ahmed Rehab, director of the Chicago chapter of the Council on American-Islamic Relations, said his group would mount legal challenges to fight the order “tooth and nail.”